IronJoker99/Csharp_projects/README.md

 # C# Web API Project

 ## Overview
-This project is a simple ASP.NET Core Web API that provides a weather forecast endpoint.
+This projecs is a simple ASP.NET Core Web API that provides a weather forecast endpoint.
 It is designed with best practices including Dependency Injection, Middleware, and CORS support.

 ## Features
 - **RESTful API** with structured endpoints.